laberning/openrowingmonitor/docs/attribution.md

 * Thank you to [Jaap van Ekris](https://github.com/JaapvanEkris) for his many contributions to this project, especially the physics engine and the file exports.

-* Thanks to [Abasz](https://github.com/Abasz) for his great contributions to the GPIO, BLE and Ant+ implementations, as well as the many constructive feedback that helped improve many areas of OpenRowingMonitor.
+* Thanks to [Abasz](https://github.com/Abasz) for his great contributions to the GUI, GPIO, BLE and Ant+ implementations, as well as the many constructive feedback that helped improve many areas of OpenRowingMonitor.